 There are many patients who enter trials “voluntarily”, but these are patients for whom the trial is perhaps the only way to get any treatment, thanks to India’s poverty.
 And there are those who risk the trials for money to run households or pay university fees.
 “After the Gujarat riots of 2002, many women were rendered widows with the responsibility of looking after their families,” Noorjehan Abdul Hamid Diwan, Gujarat state convenor of Bharatiya Muslim Mahila Andolan (Indian Muslim Women Agitation) tells me in a telephone conversation from Ahmedabad in western India.
 “This situation was a good hunting ground for the agents of the CROs.
 These women give in to the offer of trying drugs for money ranging from Rs 5,000-10,000 per drug, which is a lot compared to the Rs 1,000 that they can earn by working as a domestic help.
 Many women even registered for two or more trials at the same time,” she adds.
 Phase I trials are more rampant in Gujarat.

-You see, it’s an unfair war, Dr Gulhati tells me in Delhi, where I go from Indore.
+It’s an unfair war, Dr Gulhati tells me in Delhi.
 “On the one side is the company, the CRO, the principal investigator, the hospital and the government, all of whom who make money; and on the other is the poor patient alone,” he adds.
 Apart from cash, doctors are pampered with freebies such as fully-paid foreign trips (often in the excuse of conference) and expensive cars.

-“The ethics committees are supposed to look into the interests of the patients, but they function more like the lawyers of the trial-sponsoring companies,” Amar Jesani, founder of Indian Journal for Medical Ethics, tells me in a telephonic conversation after I am back in Calcutta.
+“The ethics committees are supposed to look into the interests of the patients, but they function more like the lawyers of the trial-sponsoring companies,” Amar Jesani, founder of Indian Journal for Medical Ethics, tells me over phone.

 The patient hardly gets insured— guidelines have it that trial subject should be provided with insurance cover, but that seldom happens.
 As it is health insurance penetration in India is very low and the government does not provide health insurance cover.
 In any case, in India health insurance companies do not cover complications arising out of drug trials.
 On the other hand, the companies enjoy what is called the clinical trial liability insurance to provide cover against legal liability arising out of lack of care, negligence, resulting in injury or death of a subject during a trial.
 The irony couldn’t be starker.